McFateM/rootstalk-static/content/volume-vi-issue-1/brown.md

 {{% figure_dg pid="28539" caption="Chart from 'A little about the Iowa Economy and State Budget' a [presentation](https://slideplayer.com/slide/14845002/) by Jeffrey Gilbert, at the Urban Education Network (UEN) of Iowa Legislative luncheon on November 18, 2015.
 Chart supplied by [Iowa School Finance Information Services](https://www.iowaschoolfinance.com/)" %}}

-**What made My Integrated Life possible?**
+### What Made My Integrated Life Possible?

 I was able to surmount the challenges and take advantage of the opportunities My Integrated Life presented to me because I was well-prepared.
 Between the years 1949-80, the Iowa legislature provided adequate funding for the public-school system, making Iowa a national model of how education funding ought to be done.
-As a result, during my childhood and early life from 1955-67 I benefitted from a solid, universally accepted school curriculum and well-respected (i.e., wellpaid) teachers who were backed up by an administration adept at supporting, not obstructing them.
+As a result, during my childhood and early life from 1955-67 I benefitted from a solid, universally accepted school curriculum and well-respected (i.e., well-paid) teachers who were backed up by an administration adept at supporting, not obstructing them.
 (My parents also made a pact with my teachers to keep close watch on me.
 No goofing off for me.)

 My family’s experiences since arriving in Iowa from Charlottesville, Virginia, in 1895 constitute the other crucial part of the platform on which I could build.
 I saw how these experiences manifested themselves in work, in religion, in education, in art, and in love.
 To the family elders who worked themselves half to death to provide for us, I give ultimate respect and dedicate this writing to their enduring spirit.

 When I left Iowa in 1987, as I remember, our public school system from kindergarten to university was ranked very near the pinnacle of public education in the U.S. I returned to find that [this is no longer the case](http://www.sai-iowa.org/news.cfm/Article/News/Iowas-Per-Pupil-Funding-is-Plummeting/2015-1-15), and that politicians---the caretakers of our public education dollars---seem to be at war with the very institutions they’re tasked with protecting.

 Since returning to Iowa in 2007, I have witnessed directly what we lose here when bright kids aren’t provided with the parental guidance or community support they need to follow their dreams.
 In my experience, the most important aspect of learning is exposure---to new ideas, new cultures, new music!
 The sooner a student learns to acknowledge other cultures, the sooner that student will learn to incorporate the best of what those cultures offer into a personal toolkit for success.
 If we deny students those opportunities, we waste their potential, and our communities are the poorer for it.
-\

 In Iowa in 2019, [public school teachers](https://www.thegazette.com/subject/news/year-in-review-iowas-collective-bargaining-rights-dwindle-20171231), healthcare workers and [public union workers](https://www.chicagotribune.com/nation-world/ct-iowa-public-union-bill-20170216-story.html) have lost union bargaining rights and respect.
 They endure attacks by those whose only purpose seems to be sowing division and reaping political gain at the expense of our most vulnerable citizens.
 Sane civic governance seems to be in freefall, with no one currently able to arrest this sad trend.

 All of us---parents, school teachers, students, school administrators, community partners and supporters---share an interest in working more effectively together for the good of the entire system.
 Convincing Iowans to change legislative direction regarding public education will be hard, and there are challenges, but the landscape is far from bleak.
 Thanks to progressive grassroots organizations, including [Iowa Citizens for Community Improvement](http://iowacci.org/) (Iowa CCI), I’ve witnessed rural and urban communities finding their voice andbuilding their power to effect change on environmental justice, employment, healthcare, civil and human rights issues.